top of page

 Follow up and follow through

-After delivering bad news, be proactive and keep your customers updated.
-If you’re dealing with a business critical outage, let them know how much progress you’re making and send them some of your postmortem after the fact.
+After delivering bad news, be proactive and keep your customers updated via proactive email responses.
+If you're dealing with a business critical outage, let them know how much progress you're making and send them some of your postmortem after the fact.

 The Service Recovery Paradox shows that delivering bad news can be an opportunity.